How relationship counselling can assist couples

-Most relationships experience a time of uncertainty and confusion.
-Couples may look at each other and think, “You are just not who I thought you were!”
-Or they may look at their partner and think, “Why on earth did I end up with you?”
-All these doubts and anxieties in a relationship can lead to couples feeling very alone and fearful about their future together.
-Some times at this point they may decide to embark on an affair or take up a new hobby or pastime that creates distance between them and their partner.
-However they could also seek support from a couple’s therapist!
-Coming into couple counselling at this stage of the relationship could enable them to discover a different way of being together.
-As living entities partnerships have a life death cycle, which evolves about every seven years.
-And like all living things relationships will also be subject to ‘dis ease’ and ill health!
-At this point a third party may help the couple to examine the dynamic they create!
-As human beings we all have a longing to be close and intimate with another person and yet it can seem a very frightening thing to achieve and maintain.
+As human beings, partnerships have a life/death cycle, which evolves about every seven years.
+And like all living things, relationships will also be subject to ‘disease’ and ill health.
+At this point a third party may help the couple to examine the dynamic they create.
+We naturally all have a longing to be close and intimate with another person and yet it can seem a very frightening thing to achieve and maintain.
 Yet the desire is a powerful one and we may go from relationship to relationship in our search for that special person.

 Those seeking couples counselling may do so only when they reach a crisis point.
 Some examples are when one or other of them has taken their energy and focus out of the relationship; maybe had an affair or a new baby has arrived.
 Whatever triggers a couple to seek help, in order to gain the most from couples counselling they need to have a willingness and commitment to do the hard work needed in relationship.
-After all success in any aspect of life involves both of these.
+Success in any aspect of life involves both of these.
 Relationships are no different.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.